hashicorp/boundary-ui/e2e-tests/README.md

 ```

 > [!IMPORTANT]
-> Be aware that once the scenario is launched you will create and run resources within AWS.
+> Be aware that once an aws scenario is launched you will create and run resources within AWS.
 After you are done using the scenario, [you should destroy it](#destroy-enos-scenario).
+This isn't necessary but still a good idea for docker enos scenarios.

-### Admin
+#### Admin

 Using Terminal 2: